Stebalien/emacs-config/README.md

 5. Assures use-package is loaded; `use-package` is used to perform the remainder of this configuration.

 6. Installs org.
 It ends up that the built-in org-mode is rather old and use-package seems to have issues forcing the installation.
-This little tibit, looks in the elpa directory

-of the one from the org repository, although you can install from hand from the `M-x list-packages` buffer.
-To automate this, the code here works but might be a little fragile.
-For exmaple, if the version number isn't just a single number.
-This not only loads the org package from the org repository, it also makes sure it is up-to-date.
-The code could be guarded by finding any org-# directory under elpa and not installing.
+This little tibit, looks in the elpa directory for an already (externally) provided org mode.
+If it is not found, then the external one will forcibly installed.
+This should only happen the first time you are populating the elpa directory.
+This happens when you start emacs just after cloning this repository.

-1. Does the deed and loads this file.
+7. Does the deed and loads this file.
 If the file has already been "babel-ed" then just load the results, otherwise do the "babel-ing".

 That's it.
 Used to be simpler, but had to account for overriding the built-in org-mode package.

-The package-refresh-contents in the above code depends upon:
+The `package-refresh-contents` in the above code depends upon:

 <table border="2" cellspacing="0" cellpadding="6" rules="all" frame="border">